Reach for the Top

-Reach for the Top (also known simply as Reach) is a Canadian academic quiz competition for high school students.
+Reach for the Top (also known simply as Reach) is a Canadian trivia based academic quiz competition for high school students.
 In the past, it has also been a game show nationally broadcast on the CBC.
 Matches are currently aired online through Reach for the Top's official YouTube channel.
 Teams qualify for national rounds through several stages of non-televised tournaments held at high schools throughout Canada during the year which are known as Schoolreach.

 History

-The televised Reach for the Top series was first shown on CBC Television affiliate CBUT in Vancouver, British Columbia in 1961.
-It was based on the BBC programme Top of the Form.
+The televised Reach for the Top series was first shown on CBC Television affiliate CBUT in Vancouver, British Columbia, in 1961.
+It was based on the BBC program Top of the Form.
 In that first year, a team from three high schools in Burnaby, British Columbia— Fred Affleck, Robert French, Lynne Mader and Marilyn Pelzer — defeated every other team and took all the prizes.
 The first national Reach for the Top tournament took place in 1965, and was won by Vincent Massey Collegiate Institute from Etobicoke, Ontario.
 The series was filmed at locations across Canada with the national championships held in Montreal, Quebec.
-In 1968 joint effort by CBC and BBC led to the short-lived Trans-World Top Team in which teams from the United Kingdom played teams from Canada.
+In 1968, a joint effort by CBC and BBC led to the short-lived Trans-World Top Team in which teams from the United Kingdom played teams from Canada.

 Alex Trebek hosted the Toronto version for several years, and was succeeded by Jan Tennant in 1973.
 In Vancouver, the show was hosted by Terry Garner (1961–1982).
 For many years the Edmonton host was Colin MacLean.
 In Windsor, the show was hosts were Don Daly and Marty Adler.
 In London, the show was hosted by Mark Lade, with judge Steve Officer.
 In Montreal, the show was hosted by Bob Cadman and by Marc Coté.
 Shelagh Rogers, later a host for CBC Radio, was a contestant on the original broadcasts of the show.
 Bill Guest (Winnipeg) hosted the National Finals on CBC from 1969 to 1985.

-The CBC stopped airing Reach for the Top in 1985, but it continues to be shown under the aegis of Reach for the Top Inc. CFPL-TV, the former CBC affiliate station in London, continued to air local competitions for several years, and hosted the provincial and national competitions.
-From 2000-2008, the national finals were aired by CLT (now OWN: the Oprah Winfrey Network), hosted by Graham Neil of CFRN-TV in Edmonton.
+The CBC stopped airing Reach for the Top in 1985, but the contest continues to be played under the aegis of Reach for the Top Inc. CFPL-TV, the former CBC affiliate station in London, continued to air local competitions for several years, and hosted the provincial and national competitions.
+From 2000 to 2008, the national finals were aired by Canadian Learning Television (now OWN: the Oprah Winfrey Network), hosted by Graham Neil of CFRN-TV in Edmonton.
 In 2009, the national finals were not aired except for the final game, which was filmed in the TVOntario studio.
-It is unknown whether or not TVO will air the 2010 national finals in its entirety.
 Until 2009, games at the provincial level were broadcast on stations unique to their respective provinces, among them Ontario on TVO with Nicole Stamp of TVOKids (and produced and directed by Sidney M. Cohen), British Columbia with Tamara Stanners on Knowledge, and Alberta with Graham Neil on Access.
-However, only Ontario provincial level games are now aired (by TVO).